andre-almd/ROI_extraction_cv2/README.md

 6) width, height will be the dimensions of the ROI, starting from x1 and y1 on resized image.

 ## Changing paths on code...
-In line 6, change 'YOUR CODE DIRECTORY PATH HERE ...' to the path to the folder where the ROI.py file is located;
+In line 6, change 'YOUR CODE DIRECTORY PATH HERE ...' to the path to the folder where the images are located;

 On line 11, in 'YOUR .CSV PATH HERE ...', put the path of the .csv file;